-INMU 1010 Instrumental Seminar Performance class required each semester of all instrumental concentrations.
+INMU 1010 Instrumental Seminar 0 Performance class required each semester of all instrumental concentrations.
 Course graded on a pass/fail basis.
-0 INMU 1011 Guitar Class and Techniques Beginning instruction in guitar playing and teaching techniques for public school music teachers.
-1 INMU 1451 String Class and Techniques 1, Beginning instruction in string playing and teaching techniques for public school music teachers.
-1 Spring INMU 1851 Woodwind Class and Techniques Beginning instruction in woodwind playing and teaching techniques for public school music teachers.
-1, Fall INMU 1971 Brass Class and Techniques Beginning instruction in brass playing and teaching techniques for public school music teachers.
-1, Fall
+INMU 1011 Guitar Class and Techniques 1 Beginning instruction in guitar playing and teaching techniques for public school music teachers.
+INMU 1451 String Class and Techniques 1, Spring Beginning instruction in string playing and teaching techniques for public school music teachers.
+INMU 1851 Woodwind Class and Techniques 1, Fall Beginning instruction in woodwind playing and teaching techniques for public school music teachers.
+INMU 1971 Brass Class and Techniques 1, Fall Beginning instruction in brass playing and teaching techniques for public school music teachers.
 INMU 2061 Percussion Class and Techniques 1, Spring Beginning instruction in snare drumming, timpani and mallet instruments.
 Emphasis on skills that will be used by the public school music teacher and on learning snare drum technique at the beginning and intermediate level.
-2, Spring, Even INMU 2102 Musical Instrument Repair An introduction to the fundamentals of band and orchestra instrument repair.
+INMU 2102 Musical Instrument Repair 2, Spring, Even An introduction to the fundamentals of band and orchestra instrument repair.
 Students will have hands-on experience in basic as well as complete refurbishing of musical instruments.
 Concentration will be on wind instruments.
 Lab fee is required.
-1, On Demand INMU 3431 Instrumental Conducting Lab Practical conducting experience with instrumental ensembles in addition to coaching and lecture sessions dealing with baton techniques, score reading, and transpositions.
+INMU 3431 Instrumental Conducting Lab 1, On Demand Practical conducting experience with instrumental ensembles in addition to coaching and lecture sessions dealing with baton techniques, score reading, and transpositions.
 Prerequisite: MUSC 3412.
 INMU 4980 Senior Recital 0 Students must enroll during the semester of the senior recital performance.
-Evaluation is based on the student's performance of the recital, and the final grade is given by a committee of the faculty.
+Evaluation is based on the student's performance of the recital, and the final grade is given by a committee of the required.

-KEYBOARD MUSIC COURSE OFFERINGS
+KEYBOARD MUSIC